 The Nottingham Model Boat Club was originally formed as the Nottingham Model Yacht Club in 1931 with a total of 13 members being recorded.
 The Chairman at the time was a proud model yachtsman and in the days prior to any usable Radio Control Systems so the club was inevitably populated by this type of craft.
 The early photograph shown here more than amply demonstrates the keenness of the competitors and the immaculate turn out of not just the yachts but their owners too!!

-The main water for club sailing was (and still is) situated in the grounds of Nottingham University, which is the building you can see above in the upper background of this superb black and white picture from the period.
+The main water for club sailing was (and still is) situated in the Highfields park with our landing stage between the stepping stones and the island, opposite thegrounds of Nottingham University, which is the building you can see above in the upper background of this superb black and white picture from the period.
 We are not quite sure who the person is on the bank but he/she seems to be getting everyone properly organised prior to the “off”.

 With the development of radio controls and miniature engines, the club changed its name to reflect powered craft also being sailed and raced and later in the mid 90s with the growing variety of models being built and sailed, the club adopted its current name the Nottingham Model Boat Club.